rust-diplomat/diplomat/book/src/backend_dev_setup.md

 You should also have a generated snapshot `diplomat_tool__backend__test__opaque_gen.snap.new` which you can use to pick up your generated code.

-## How to Generate the Dylib
+## How to Generate  the library
-Now to actually test native methods you will need to create a dynamically linked library You should set up a separate rust project next to your diplomat fork e.g. `mybackendtest`
+Now to actually test native methods you will need to create some kind of library be it static, dynamic or even WASM.
+In the following we will be creating a dynamically linked library.

+You should set up a separate rust project next to your diplomat fork e.g. `mybackendtest`
 ```sh
 cargo new --lib mybackendtest